firecmsco/firecms/README.md

 ### Filters

-Filtering support is currently limited to string and number values, including enum types.
+Filtering support is currently limited to string, number and boolean values, including enum types.
 If you want a property to be filterable, you can mark it as such in the entity schema.